-- The detailed, 3 000-word proposal should not be confused with the short threepage proposal which needs to be submitted to the Committee for Title Registration (CTR). - The 3 000-word proposal should be submitted before the abbreviated version which serves at the CTR. - If your study requires ethical clearance, this clearance should be obtained after the abbreviated version of the proposal has been approved by the CTR. - Writing a meticulous proposal will help you establish the groundwork for your research study.
+- The detailed proposal should be submitted before the abbreviated version which serves at the CTR. - If your study requires ethical clearance, this clearance must be obtained after the abbreviated version of the proposal serves at the CTR. - Writing a meticulous proposal will help you establish the groundwork for your research study.
 It will also help you pre-empt any problems you may experience during the course of your writing and research. - The proposal is perused by your supervisor and co-supervisor as well as by the English Department's Committee for Postgraduate Studies.
 Please note that it is the Committee's aim to be supportive, constructive, and helpful, and not to disparage you as a researcher.

-3.2 Writing a Thesis or Research Proposal
+4.2 Writing a Thesis or Research Proposal

-3.2.1 What is a thesis or research proposal?
+4.2.1 What is a thesis or research proposal?